typelevel/cats-tagless/README.md

 #### For documentation/FAQ/guides, go to [kailuowang.com/mainecoon](http://kailuowang.com/mainecoon).

 ### Community
+Any contribution is more than welcome.
+Also feel free to report bugs, request features using github issues or gitter.

 Discussion around mainecoon is encouraged in the [Gitter channel](https://gitter.im/kailuowang/mainecoon) as well as on Github issue and PR pages.